o0101/good.html/.github/README.md

 <! custom-el6>
 ```

-All the above are VALID HTML and converted by our mutation-aware parser into valid custom elements.
+All the above are VALID HTML and converted by our mutation-aware parser into valid custom elements, the only thing that doesn't work is *syntax highlighting* for this `.bang!html`.

 ------